Automobile Grant | 100% Service-Connected Disabled Veterans

 Superior Van & Mobility welcome you, all past and current customers of Crescent Vans to visit their facility for any of your adaptive, transportation needs.
 Even if you need assistance in understanding your VA vehicle benefits, the Louisiana Rehabilitation Services process, or any other adaptive equipment assistance program, reach out to Superior Van & Mobility.
 Their local team members, Mitch & Jerry can be reached by calling (504) 684-2100 or visiting them at 1901 Westbank Expy., Harvey, LA.
 The team at Superior Van & Mobility is dedicated to be here for you during this time of transition, and further welcome you with open arms to the Superior family.

-Grandfather in his driveway in wheelchair with grandkids playing around his wheelchair van
+Man in wheelchair in his driveway while his grandkids exit his wheelchair van

 Common Handicap Parking Misconceptions